A zine is a small-circulation, self-published, short magazine that includes text and images, usually reproduced via photocopier.

-What is a Zine?
+What is a zine?

-Trying to define a zine is like trying to define a lot of things.
-It’s ultimately not very helpful, since no one will agree on a zine definition.
-The word, of course, is a truncation of “magazine”.
+Trying to define a zine is tricky.
+The word, of course, is a truncation of “magazine.”
 It might be best described as punk rock publishing (and punks did make zines, though the idea predates them).
 To some, zine is an aesthetic.
 To others, it’s a format.
-But at it’s heart, it’s pure DIY self-publishing.
+But at its heart, it’s pure DIY self-publishing.

 It might be best described as punk rock publishing (and punks did make zines, though the idea predates them).

 Of course, just because we have blogs and print-on-demand doesn’t mean that zine printing has gone away.
 In fact, while they haven’t exactly gone anywhere, you could also say they’re making a comeback.
-Zine festivals are popping up around the world, from San Francisco to Melbourne.
-Perusing these festivals, you’ll find some zines of the copied and folded variety, and some printed by companies (like Blurb).
+Zine festivals are popping up worldwide, from San Francisco to Melbourne.
+Perusing these festivals, you’ll find some zines of the copied and folded variety and some printed by companies (like Blurb).

 Artists’ aids such as screen tints and border tapes are a must for the designer who wants to create that tastefully trashy “new wave” look.